handsonarchitects/blog/content/blog/2025/denial-of-wallet-cost-aware-rate-limiting-part-2/index.md

 - Ensures constant, predictable cost consumption rate that directly translates to predictable monthly bills for AI applications
 - Smooths out bursty traffic patterns by enforcing steady processing, preventing sudden cost spikes that trigger finance alerts
 - Provides straightforward behavior that is easier to maintain and debug compared to more complex algorithms
-- Helps mitigate both Denial of Service and Denial of Wallet attacks through strict rate enforcement at the cost dimension (assuming we can estimate LLM output tokens reliably)
+- Helps mitigate both Denial of Service and Denial of Wallet attacks through strict rate enforcement at the cost dimension (assuming we can estimate LLM output model tokens reliably)
-- Ensures fair resource distribution among users by processing requests in FIFO order, preventing any single user from dominating budget
+- Ensures fair resource distribution when implemented with per-user (or per-tenant) queues; each queue processes requests in FIFO order, preventing any single user from dominating the shared budget.
+Note: a single global queue can cause head-of-line blocking where one noisy user starves others
 - Excellent for aligning technical cost controls with financial planning cycles (e.g., $X per hour leak rate = $24X per day budget)

 **Cons**: